 The design is straightforward with an indicator light when it is ready for the batter and nonstick plates that wipe clean.
 It also has non-slip feet to keep it secure on the counter.
 The Dash Mini comes with an illustrated owner’s manual and access to a recipe database to show you all the magical ways you can use your waffle maker even beyond waffles—think paninis, chaffles, and potato latkes.

-Best Rotating: Presto 03510 Ceramic FlipSide Belgian Waffle Maker
+Presto 03510 Ceramic FlipSide Belgian Waffle Maker

-I first met the Flipside waffle maker at a hotel.
-My kids were so excited to make their own waffles, and the flip held their attention throughout the process.
-I liked it so much that I bought one.
 This model is unique in design—it flips side-to-side instead of rotating.
 The flip design allows the batter to distribute evenly, making uniform 1-inch thick, 7-inch round waffles.
 It does take a little more real estate on the counter when unhinged, but it can be locked, and stored vertically when cooled.

 Related: The Best Toaster Ovens

-Best for Crispy Waffles: All-Clad Classic Round Waffle Maker
+All-Clad Stainless Steel Classic Round Waffle Maker

 If 6.5-inch round, 0.5-inch thick, American-style waffles are what you are looking for, the All-Clad Waffle Maker yields evenly-cooked, crispy, four-sectioned breakfast staples.
 This option has seven browning levels to control crispiness, and the steam-release system keeps moisture at bay, so your waffles are crispy on the outside, light and fluffy on the inside.